 Isabel’s ‘Where to get care’ virtual triage tool helps you decide where you should seek care based on your symptoms.
 The results are displayed on a bar with a gradient to indicate the seriousness of your symptoms and the appropriate place to seek care.

-Simply try your best to describe the symptoms that are affecting you and enter them into the virtual triage tool along with your age and gender.
+Simply try your best to describe the symptoms that are affecting you and enter them into the virtual triage tool along with your age and sex.
 You can describe your symptoms in your own words or select symptoms from Isabel’s list.

 I have been dealing with these symptoms for months.
 I get different opinions from 4 different doctors, each one different from the other.
 This finally gives me a new direction to follow.